How does the fetal circulatory system work?

-The fetal circulatory system uses 3 shunts.
-These are small passages that direct blood
+The fetal circulatory system uses three shunts.
+These are small passages that direct

-that needs to be oxygenated.
-The purpose of these shunts is to bypass the lungs and
+blood that needs to be oxygenated.
+The purpose of these shunts is to bypass the lungs

-liver.
+and liver.
 That's because these organs will not work fully until after birth.
-The shunt
+The

-that bypasses the lungs is called the foramen ovale.
-This shunt moves blood from the
+shunt that bypasses the lungs is called the foramen ovale.
+This shunt moves blood

-right atrium of the heart to the left atrium.
-The ductus arteriosus moves blood from
+from the right atrium of the heart to the left atrium.
+The ductus arteriosus moves

 Oxygen and nutrients from the mother's blood are sent across the placenta to the fetus.

-The enriched blood flows through the umbilical cord to the liver and splits into 3
+The enriched blood flows through the umbilical cord to the liver and splits into three

 branches.
 The blood then reaches the inferior vena cava.
 This is a major vein connected